dbones/dbones.github.io/_posts/2020-01-05-retries-and-deadletters.md

 - [RabbitMQ - Exponential backoff](https://felipeelias.github.io/rabbitmq/2016/02/22/rabbitmq-exponential-backoff.html) - ensure you read the comment left on the post
 - [RabbitMQ - retries on nodejs](https://blog.forma-pro.com/rabbitmq-retries-on-node-js-1f82c6afc1a1)

-This post will look at a possible solution, building on the above articles, we look into a possible solution.
+This post will look at a possible solution, building on the above articles.

 (If you are in .NET you can use solutions like Mass-transit or NServiceBus which have solutions for this).